Amebis/eduvpn-common/README.md

 - https://codeberg.org/eduVPN/android

 ## Documentation
-The documentation for this library can be found at [GitHub pages](https://eduvpn.github.io/eduvpn-common).
+The documentation for this library can be found at [Codeberg pages](https://eduvpn.codeberg.page/eduvpn-common).

 ## Contributing
 Contributions are welcome.
 Helping with translations can be done on weblate: